mimiyin/collective-play-s20/README.md

 ***

-# Design Strategy 1: Creative Collisions
+# Design Strategy 1: Creative Collaborations

-## Week 3: Compete or Collaborate?
+## Week 3: Compromise or Collide?

 #### Questions
    * How do we find meaning as a group?